shashankAcn/cldr-ta/README.md

 1. Entire solution is hosted and created on AWS.
 2. Cloudformation is the choice for spinning up all the resources in AWS
-3. ALl AWS resources are created in the same VPC
+3. All AWS resources are created in the same VPC

 ### Proposed Solution